This Thai Burger recipe makes smoky, sweet, and savory burgers with just the right amount of heat! If I only knew what to call it!

 Nice.
 Real creative.

-Here’s the recipe for the yet-to-be-named burger.
+Here’s the Thai hamburger recipe.
 Try it and help me think of a clever name – post it in the comments!

 - 1 LB lean ground beef